RU09342/lab-6taking-control-over-your-embedded-life-kevinandnathan/Open Loop Systems/README.md

 (2) y = 0.3368x2 - 34.397x + 888.18

 # System Modeling
 In order to characterize the cooling effect of the fan on the 5 volt regulator we did this using the osciliscope to view the temperature on the LM35 temperature sensor as we ran the fan at different PWM duty cycles.
-The graph that we made of the temperature vs PWM can be seen below for 19 Volts across the 5 volt regulator and fan.
+The graph that we made of the temperature vs PWM can be seen below for 19 Volts across the 5 volt regulator and fan with a paper clip attached to the 5 Volt regulator as a heat sink.

 ![19 Volt graph](https://github.com/RU09342/lab-6taking-control-over-your-embedded-life-kevinandnathan/blob/master/Open%20Loop%20Systems/19V.PNG)